JasmineBhalla17/Data-512-HCD/homework_2/README.md

 **A. Data Acquisition and Processing:**
 - For this project, we combine a dataset of Wikipedia articles (on politicians) with dataset of country's population and use a Machine Learning service called [ORES](https://www.mediawiki.org/wiki/ORES) to estimate the **quality score** of each article as per the article's quality classes (from best to worst) below:
-  - FA- Featured article
+  - FA:Featured article
-  - GA- Good article
+  - GA: Good article
-  - B - B-class article
+  - B: B-class article
-  - C - C- class article
+  - C: C- class article
-  - Start- Start-class article
+  - Start: Start-class article
-  - Stub- Stub-class article
+  - Stub: Stub-class article

 2- We use the [API:Info](https://www.mediawiki.org/wiki/API:Info) request to get the article's most recent revisionID to make the label prediction using ORES.